vzool/frontend-nanodegree-neighborhood-map/README.md

 ## Frontend Nanodegree Neighborhood Map

-When I started to do this project, there is many not goes as I want for me, maybe at that time I don't understand knockoutjs.
+When I started to do this project, there is many things not goes as I want for me, maybe at that time I don't understand knockoutjs.

 Finally, I know knockoutjs now and I did it as I think.